The connection between oral and silent reading fluency

 Why is silent reading fluency overlooked so frequently?

 Early readers have a small visual span and can only see a few letters at a time.
 They also haven’t developed eye movements that naturally move from left to right, knowing where to land on words.
-When researchers looked at eye-movement recordings of students reading, they noticed that students who read inefficiently will often:
+Upon analysing eye-movement recordings of student reading sessions, researchers observed common traits among those who exhibit inefficiencies in their reading habits.
+These tendencies include:

 - Make many extra fixations or eye stops.